reading-hydro/readinghydro.com/README.md

 # readinghydro.com
 repository for code for the new website

-Se the WiKi for more detals of the system.
+Se the WiKi for more detals of the system: https://github.com/reading-hydro/readinghydro.com/wiki